LouisMazel/maz-ui/packages/components/MazSearch/README.md

 # MazSearch

-> UI search input component
+> UI search input component.
+The search component extends MazInput, so all props/options of [MazInput](/#/documentation/input) are available here.

 ## Props